 Nails infected with fungus may be mildly painful and have a foul odor.
 Severe nail fungus infections can cause permanent nail damage.

 Many people with nail fungus use vinegar or other home remedies and over-the-counter products to treat nail fungus.
 These treatments may be effective in mild cases, but stubborn nail fungus requires prescription medication and professional treatment.

-For persistent infection, your dermatologist may prescribe oral antifungal medications for a period of 6-12 weeks.
-This allows the new nail to gradually grow back without infection.
+For persistent infection, your dermatologist may prescribe oral antifungal medications for a period of six to 12 weeks.
+This allows the new nail to grow back without infection.

-Medicated nail lacquer may also be helpful in mild cases.
-Applied to the nails once a day, the medication requires long-term use with limited efficacy.
+Medicated nail lacquer may also be helpful.
+Applied as a once a day nail polish, the medication requires long-term use.

-Other treatment options include: medicated prescription creams for infections of the skin, laser or light therapies, and nail removal.
+Other treatment options include: medicated prescription creams, laser or light therapies, and nail removal.

 Individuals with diabetes or poor circulation should visit a dermatology clinic for treatment of nail fungus, since the infection can progress and become more serious.